-I hope everyone is aware of the upcoming Vision for Leadership Conference, hosted by Baylor Law School, March 26th and 27th in Waco, Texas.
+I hope everyone is aware of the upcoming Vision for Leadership Conference hosted by Baylor Law School, March 26 and 27 in Waco, Texas.
 Leah Teague and her team have put together a wonderful conference.
-As you will see from the schedule here, the program includes prominent leaders from the legal profession, legal education, the judiciary, and politics.
+As you will see from the schedule, the program includes prominent leaders from the legal profession, legal education, the judiciary, and politics.
 I encourage everyone to consider attending.

 The Baylor symposium will be the fourth in a series of successful leadership conferences – Hofstra, Tennessee, and Santa Clara – since our section was approved.
 Be sure to check out the article in this issue by Ellen Yaroshefsky about the Hofstra Leading Through Difference Conference.